 By introducing additional support around GP practices – from health and care professionals such as pharmacists, district nurses, and social services – GPs will have more time to plan vital care as and when it’s needed.

 So, as well as having better access to their GPs when they need them, people will benefit from a wider network of health and social care services in their community.

-What will devolution mean for people who work in our health and social care organisations?
+What does devolution mean for people who work in our health and social care organisations?

 Our workforce plays a vital role in the transformation of our health and social care services.